What Is Loan-to-Value (LTV)? Simple Explanation

 Decisions that could affect your LTV

-Being able to achieve a low LTV depends on your circumstances, the property you want, and how quickly you need a mortgage.
-Some borrowers are happy to pay more over time to get on the ladder sooner with a smaller deposit.
-Use our borrowing calculator to see how much you could borrow at different deposit levels.
+How low you can push your LTV comes down to your own situation: what you earn and have saved, the property you have your eye on, and how soon you need to move.
+Some buyers would rather pay a bit more over the years and get on the ladder sooner with a smaller deposit.
+Our borrowing calculator shows how much you could borrow at different deposit levels.

 Consider a cheaper property

-- If your target home pushes you into a higher LTV band, lowering your budget could secure a better mortgage deal and save you money long term.
+- If the home you want tips you into a higher LTV band, trimming your budget a little can move you into a better band and cut your costs over the long run.

 Save a larger deposit

-- A bigger deposit means more equity and a lower LTV.
-If saving will take time, weigh that against whether house prices might rise in the meantime.
+- A bigger deposit puts more equity in from day one and drags your LTV down.
+If building it up will take a while, weigh that wait against the chance that house prices climb in the meantime.

 Type of mortgage